 See Everything Charleston Has To Offer, Book A Carriage Tour With Us!

-Carriage Tours in Columbia, SC
+Carriage Tours Near Columbia, SC

 If you're a first-time visitor to the Holy City, there's one iconic experience you can't miss: a real-deal carriage tour.
 It's not hard to find the old-fashioned open-air carriages as they click and clack their way through the historic districts of the peninsula, starting from City Market.
 Incredibly knowledgeable tour guides point to the humble, infamous, and famous sights for which Charleston is famous.
 From soaring church steeples and stunning vistas over the harbor to quaint pocket gardens and four-foot-wide streets, a carriage ride provides a nuanced overview of the complex city we love to call home.